bvarbanov90/octopus-energy-tariff-notifier/README.md

 Average price yesterday(2023-10-14): 6.37 p/kWh, Absolute Change: -0.02 p/kWh, % Change: -0.33%
 ...

-# Octopus Tariff Analysis and Forecasting
+# Octopus Tariff Analysis and Forecasting (OctopusTariffAnalysisAndProphet.ipynb)

 ## Overview

 This project is focused on analyzing energy tariffs from the Octopus Energy API and forecasting future prices using the Prophet library.
-The analysis is performed via a Jupyter Notebook and the results are visualized using Plotly.
+The analysis is performed via the OctopusTariffAnalysisAndProphet.ipynb Jupyter Notebook and the results are visualized using Plotly.

-**Copyright**: 2023 Borislav Rumenov Varbanov
-**License**: Apache License, Version 2.0

 ## Requirements